kaaproject/kaa/doc/Programming-guide/Key-platform-features/Events/index.md

 * TOC
 {:toc}

-The Kaa Event subsystem enables generation of events on endpoints in near real-time fashion, handling those events on a Kaa server, and dispatching them to other endpoints that belong to the same owner (potentially, across different applications).
-The Kaa event structure is determined by a configurable [CTL schema]({{root_url}}Programming-guide/Key-platform-features/Common-Type-Library/).
+The Kaa **Events subsystem** is designed to generate endpoint events in real time, send them to other endpoints of the same owner and to [Kaa server]({{root_url}}Glossary/#kaa-server) for processing.
+The structure of a Kaa event is defined by the chosen [CTL schema]({{root_url}}Programming-guide/Key-platform-features/Common-Type-Library/).

-The Kaa Event subsystem provides the following features.
+The Kaa Events subsystem provides the following features:

 * Generation of the event object model and related API calls in the endpoint SDK
 * Enforcement of data integrity and validity